Thursday, August 09, 2007

 YOGA

-When this word falls on my ears ....my mind goes to a state which is hard to control
+When I hear word "Yoga" ....my mind goes to a state which is hard to control

-little i kno abt this guy abt ...but i was a admirer of this person who used to be so brillant.
+little i know about this guy , but i was a admirer of this person who used to be so brilliant.

-Days went by.....got a news from one of my frnd that Yoga had blood cancer. :(
+Got a bad news from one of my frnd that Yoga had blood cancer. :(

-We ver in tears when we saw Yoga vomiting blood over there.
+We were in tears when we saw Yoga vomiting blood over there.

-he was so eager to work in big s/w comps like most of us....but ..god did not give him a chance.
+He was so eager to work in big software companies like most of us.

 He called in "KP hengidiya maga ...yeli kelsa madtha idiya ? yavder mele kelsa "

-A year back we got the news from my frnd that Yoga is no more ....
+A year back we got the news from my Friend that Yoga is no more.

 We all miss you Yoga.